n0d3xsigil/THM/Rooms/HashingBasics.md

 Trying this as the answer
 #### Answer 3
 - `256` ✅

-## Using Hashing for Secure Password Storage
+## Insecure Password Storage for Authentication
 ### Hashing in Cyber Security: Password Storage & Data Integrity
 Hashing plays a crucial role in cyber security, particularly in:
 - **Password Storage** (for authentication)